BkAngel201/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch provide access the match object, that way u can use the match object without render the Route Component

 2. How would you explain form validation to someone who has never programmed before?

+Form validation is the way u have to prevent wrong data to being sended to your server, is the way you have to prevent human errors

 3. In 1-2 sentences, define end to end testing.

+End to end testing is use to test the whole flow of the the application to see if it behaves in the way we want.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.